muhammed-ahmed-hassouna/Coursati/README.md

 ### Server (Backend)

-1. Navigate to the client directory:
+1. Navigate to the server directory:
    ```bash
    cd server
    ```